Ministerial Intervention Lawyers

 - The applicant has not been granted a protection visa on character grounds but could be considered under Australia’s non-refoulement obligations.

-- Australia’s obligations under an international covenant or treaty;
+- Australia’s obligations under an international covenant or treaty.

-- Level of integration of the applicant into Australian society;
+- Level of integration of the applicant into Australian society.

 - Any character or credibility concerns applicable to the applicant.

-How do I Apply for Ministerial Intervention?
+Who do I consult with for Ministerial Intervention?